 2016.
 Director: Anne Marie Fleming.

 This extraordinary animated feature tells the tale of Rosie, a young Canadian poet of Chinese and Persian descent.
 Rosie lives in Vancouver with her Chinese grandparents and dreams of travelling and seeing the world.
 When she receives an invitation to a poetry festival in Shiraz, Iran, Rosie embarks on a journey that unravels a personal mystery and brings her closer to her Persian roots.
-Voiced by an all-star cast including Sandra Oh, Ellen Page and Don McKellar, Window Horses is a beautiful and poignant story about family, imagination, culture and finding your own voice.
+Voiced by an all-star cast including Sandra Oh, Elliot Page and Don McKellar, Window Horses is a beautiful and poignant story about family, imagination, culture and finding your own voice.